 Arthur began his career as an associate at Willkie Farr & Gallagher where he worked on international compliance for Fortune 100 companies with operations in Asia, Europe and Central and South America.
 He’s a graduate of Harvard University and the University of Virginia School of Law, and has published articles for the Marine Corps Gazette and Marine Corps University.
 He is a member of the bars in Washington, D.C., and Virginia state, and is a member of the Association of Corporate Counsel.

-Chris Lu brings deep expertise from more than 20 years in regulatory, legislative, and political leadership to the commercial sector for the first time.
-He is currently Senior Strategy Advisor at FiscalNote.
-Prior to FiscalNote, Chris’s 20-year career in public service spanned all three branches of the federal government, most recently as Deputy Secretary of the U.S. Department of Labor.
-Under his leadership, the Labor department was named the most improved large federal agency for employee engagement two years in a row, rising from 17th place (out of 19 agencies to 6th place.
-There he promoted innovative programs and championed state and local initiatives that prepare America’s workforce for the 21st Century; represented the U.S. at international bi- and multilateral convenings; and was a board member of the Overseas Private Investment Corporation and the federal Diversity and Inclusion in Government Council.
+Chris Lu brings 20 years of regulatory, legislative, and political experience to his role as Senior Strategy Advisor at FiscalNote.
+Prior to joining the company, Chris’ public service career spanned all three branches of the federal government, including Deputy Secretary of the U.S. Department of Labor.
+Under his leadership, the Labor Department was named the most improved large federal agency for employee engagement two years in a row.
+He promoted innovative programs that prepare America’s workforce for the 21st Century; represented the U.S. at international convenings; and was a board member of the Overseas Private Investment Corporation.

-He also served as White House Cabinet Secretary and Assistant to the President for Barack Obama; co-chaired the White House Initiative on Asian Americans and Pacific Islanders; was Senator Barack Obama’s first Legislative Director and then Acting Chief of Staff; and was Executive Director of the Obama-Biden transition team – described as the most successful transition in history.
+He also served as White House Cabinet Secretary and Assistant to President Obama from 2009-13; co-chaired the White House Initiative on Asian Americans and Pacific Islanders; was Senator Obama’s Legislative Director and Acting Chief of Staff; and was Executive Director of the Obama-Biden 2008 transition team.
 He was Deputy Chief Counsel of the House Oversight and Government Reform Committee working for Rep. Henry Waxman, and was a law clerk for Judge Robert E. Cowen on the U.S. Court of Appeals for the Third Circuit.

 Founder, Mehlman Castagnetti Rosen & Thomas